Leafyfied/Retro-Docs-Variable-page/Properties/Transparency.md

 ## Inputs

-To modify a object Transparency it is required for the object path to be given.
+To modify a object Transparency, If you do it with the help of set Object Property, it is required for the object path to be given.

 **Example**